open-cmx/opencmx/README.md

 - In conjunction with the SFF-8639 connection, a second USB 3.2 port (USB-C) is used for use with commodity USB-C Hubs.
 - openCMX modules can be used either as a bare PCB with user customized SoC cooling etc. The module can also reside within an aluminum enclosure doubling as a heatsink.
 This adds durability and essential heat transfer when in higher density clusters.
 - The user only pays for the I/O they want (USB-C Hubs, Docks, backplanes).
 Once the user invests in a chassis and I/O, modules can be swapped or upgraded without any physical reconfiguration (cables, power supplies, etc)
-- Conforms to [USB-C Power Delivery specification](https://www.usb.org/document-library/usb-power-delivery) to accept 12v at various USB-C PD profiles.
+- Conforms to [USB-C Power Delivery specification](https://www.usb.org/document-library/usb-power-delivery) to accept between 9v-20v at various USB-C PD profiles.

 ## Requirements